AlvaroParker/CMUbomb/phase4/Solution.md

 0x08048cdd <+61>:    ret
 ```

-There are 3 main part on this function, the epilogue (+ some other instructions) the central part of the function which is the one that produces the return value, and the prologue.
+There are 3 main part on this function, the prologue (+ some other instructions) the central part of the function which is the one that produces the return value, and the epilogue.

-Let's analyze the epilogue:
+Let's analyze the prologue:

 ```asm
 0x08048ca0 <+0>:     push   ebp